Web-based VoIP

 Web-based VoIP is the integration of voice over IP technologies into the facilities and methodologies of the World-Wide Web.
-It enables digital communication sessions between Web users, or to users of traditional telecommunication services.
+It enables digital communication sessions between Web users or between users of traditional telecommunication services.

-Instead of using dedicated, hardware-based VoIP devices, such as IP phones, analog telephone adapters, or integrated VoIP/Internet access routers, services are provided via a web page and the facilities of the user's computer or hand-held device for accessing and operating a locally attached head set, and microphone.
+Instead of using dedicated, hardware-based VoIP devices, such as IP phones, analog telephone adapters, or integrated VoIP/Internet access routers, services are provided via a web page and the facilities of the user's computer or hand-held device for accessing and operating a locally attached headset and microphone.
 This is assisted by various software components such as Flash, Active X, Silverlight, Java applet or browser plugins like NPAPI.